Tag: 1950 Pusan Perimeter, 8/4-9/18

 Fighting During the Pusan Perimeter

-John H. Jackson fought from the second he arrived in Korea and then participated in the Battle of the Pusan Perimeter.
-The most difficult part about this battle was that he didn't know who was the enemy since the North Koreans dressed up as civilians and then attacked the US soldiers.
+John H. Jackson shares he fought from the second he arrived in Korea and participated in the Battle of the Pusan Perimeter.
+He recalls how the the most difficult part about the battle was that he did not know who was the enemy since the North Koreans dressed up as civilians and then attacked the US soldiers.

 John T. “Sonny” Edwards